 - Avocado Arugula Cherry Tomato Salad

-Yes, you can freeze the leftover vegan cauliflower curry.
+You can freeze any leftover vegan cauliflower curry.
 It freezes and defrosts perfectly!
 However, don't freeze the leftover curry and rice together in the same container.
-It's best to freeze them separately, or just freeze the curry and make fresh rice to go with it.
+It's best to freeze them separately, or just freeze the cauliflower curry and make fresh rice to go with it.
 You can freeze leftovers for 2-3 months.

 When you're ready to reheat it, remove the container from the freezer and put it in the fridge to defrost for 24 hours.
 Then you can warm it up in the microwave or in a pot on the stovetop.
 You may need to add extra vegetable broth or water if the consistency is too thick.